torsteinhov/KBE-piping-system/README.md

 + DFA file ready to open in NX.

 <h2>Further development</h2>

-This project challenged us with combining knowledge in artificial intelligence algorithms, web design, geometry and software development.
-From last time we recognized how important the geometry and architecture was from the start of the project to prevent misunderstandings, which leads to time and resource consumption.
-Even though we had some changes during the project, scalability and reusability was always a core value which made modifications much more feasible.
-We still have some modifications for further development:

 + The capturing and reuse of knowledge in this KBE system is something that still has great potential.
 There should be some way of guiding the pipe to not change direction that often.
 Since the complexity of the resulting pipe will probably not work in an real life situation.